susam/mintotp/README.md

   - Something only the user is, e.g., biometrics.

-A TOTP value serves as the second factor, i.e., it proves that the user is in possession of a device (e.g., mobile phone) that contains a TOTP secret key from which the TOTP value is generated.
+A TOTP value serves as the second factor, i.e., it proves that the user has a device (e.g., mobile phone) that contains a TOTP secret key from which the TOTP value is generated.
 Usually the service provider that provides a user's account also issues a secret key encoded either as a Base32 string or as a QR code.
 This secret key is added to